 Houdini refused the recommendation of his doctor to have his appendix removed.
 Today, appendicitis can sometimes be cured with antibiotics, but at that time, doctors had no antibiotics and a ruptured appendix could spread germs through the belly to kill a person.
 Today, you want to keep your appendix unless it is at high risk for bursting.
 Up until a few years ago, doctors thought that the appendix was a worthless organ.
 They used to remove healthy appendices whenever they did any surgery in the belly.
 Now we understand that the appendix appears to have an important function in maintaining the colony of healthful bacteria in your intestines.

 Healthful Bacteria in Your Intestines Help You Absorb Food

 You have more than a hundred trillion bacteria in your intestines, more bacteria than you have cells in your body.
 They live in your intestines because every time you eat, you feed these bacteria.
 They eat the same foods that you do.
 In return, the bacteria feed you.
 You cannot absorb food.
 Before food can get into your bloodstream, it must first be separated into carbohydrates, fats and proteins.
 However you can not absorb these components either.
 Carbohydrates must be broken down into single sugars, fats into fatty acids and protein into single and chains of amino acids.
 If you can‘t break down food into single sugars, fatty acids and chains of amino acids, you can’t absorb them.
-Your intestines make many of the enzymes that break down foods, but some foods cannot be broken down in your intensities.
+Your intestines make many of the enzymes that break down foods, but some foods cannot be broken down in your intestines.
 The bacteria repay you for giving them a place to live by breaking down some of the unabsorbed foods so you can absorb and use them.
 If it were not for the bacteria in your intestines, much of the food that you eat would pass right out of your body without being absorbed.